Mitigating Omitted Variable Bias in Empirical Software Engineering: Related Work and Background

-\item In this paper, we use ``confounding'' to denote bias in the estimate of a \emph{causal effect}---as we demonstrated in a nutshell in the previous sections.
-This notion of confounding is customary in modern causal analysis~\citep{pearl09causality}, and in related approaches to mitigate confounding, such as instrumental variables~\citep{angristIR96iv}.
+The term ``confounding'' is used to denote different, related concepts in the statistical analysis of empirical data~\citep{greenland01confounding}.
+In this paper, we use ``confounding'' to denote bias in the estimate of a \emph{causal effect}---as we demonstrated in a nutshell in the previous sections.
+This notion of confounding is customary in modern causal analysis~\citep{pearl09a@reason}, and in related approaches to mitigate confounding, such as instrumental variables~\citep{angristIR96iv}.

-\item An early usage of ``confounding'' in statistics~\citep{yule03bio} was to denote \emph{noncollapsibility}: roughly speaking, the association (correlation) between two variables is noncollapsible if its magnitude depends on whether we condition or not on another variable.
-Thus, noncollapsibility may denote a spurious causal effect~\citep{noncollapsibility}, as in the previous meaning of ``confounding'', but may also arise with different kinds of relations among variables; conversely, causal confounding may or may not determine noncollapsibility~\citep{greenland01confounding}.

-\item In classical frequentist statistics, the term ``confounding'' often denotes scenarios where main effects and \emph{interactions} are inseparable~\citep{fisher35exp}.
-If the interactions are not of interest, a study may deliberately introduce this kind of confounding, so that the main inferred effects summarize true effects and interactions.